 Button Explanation Next Tap to go to the next section.
 (Displayed within the setup panel.)
 Back Tap to go to the previous section.
 (Displayed within the settings panel.)
-Sections of setup Tap various buttons at the top of the panel to go to section out of sequence after initial setup.
-Within the setup panel at the Summary section, tap to save the settings you currently entered and end the setup process.
-O Tap (located on the bottom display bar) to go to the Home screen and exit the setup process without saving any currently entered settings.
-(See Status bar (page 39).)
+Within specific setup panels, tap to save the settings you currently entered. ← Tap (located on the bottom display bar) to go to the Home screen and exit the setup process without saving any currently entered settings.
+See Status bar (page 40).